BSN-Spartan/NC-PolygonEdge/README.md

 ### 3.1 Prerequisites:

-**Go 1.17** or above is recommended for building and installing the Spartan-PolygonEdge software.
+**Go 1.17** or above is recommended for building and installing the Spartan-III Chain node software.
 Install `go` by the following steps:

 Download and untar the installation file